 {zlu12, yfeng14, cao}@utk.edu

-Abstract—Recently, there are significant interests in the study of the community search problem in large-scale graphs.
-K-truss as a community model has drawn increasing attention in the literature.
-In this work, we extend our scope from the community search problem to a more generalized local community query problem based on triangle connected k-truss community model.
-We classify local community query into two categories, the community-level query and the edge-level query based on the information required to process a query.
-We design a 2-level index structure that supports both types of queries with multiple query vertices and arbitrary cohesiveness criteria.
-We conduct extensive experiments using real-world large-scale graphs and compare with state-of-the-art methods for k-truss community search.
-Results show our method outperform state-of-the-art work in community search problem and community-level problem with a large margin.
+Abstract—Recently, there has been a significant interest in the study of the community search problems in large-scale graphs.
+K-truss, as a community model, has drawn increasing attention in the literature.
+In this work, we extend our scope from the community search problem to a more generalized local community query problem based on a triangle-connected k-truss community model.
+We classify local community query into two categories, community-level and edge-level query, based on the information required to process a given query.
+We design a two-level index structure that supports both types of queries, with multiple query vertices and arbitrary cohesiveness criteria.
+We conduct extensive experiments using real-world large-scale graphs and compare with the state-of-the-art methods of k-truss community search.
+The results show that our method outperforms state-of-the-art work in the community search problems and community-level problems by a large margin.

 Index Terms—Query-dependent community detection, K-truss, Large-scale graphs